dwyl/javascript-best-practice/README.md

 But its not as popular as I would have liked. :-(

 ![Easy to Write Hard to Read](http://i.imgur.com/usNKZRt.png "CoffeeScript Discussion")

+I actually find CoffeeScript incredibly *easy* to read (*practice*?) but I *agree* with [@pgte](https://github.com/pgte) its harder to get contributions from others for open source projects if they are written in CoffeeScript, simply because not that many people know the language! :-(

+I still recommend you *learn* coffeescript, its *so* **much** more fun to write and (with *practice*) read than JavaScript!
+And for small teams where everyone learns it, wipes the floor with JavaScript!

 - **Why** CoffeeScript? http://vimeo.com/35258313
 - **Try** CoffeeScript: http://coffeescript.org/ [click *Try*]